-Ms. SARAH KRUER JAGER was appointed to the commission as a public member by the Speaker of the Assembly March 1, 2016; her term ends February 28, 2019.
+Ms. SARAH KRUER JAGER was appointed to the commission as a public member by the Speaker of the Assembly March 1, 2016; her term ended February 28, 2019.
+She was reappointed to the commission as a public member by the Senate Rules Committee, effective March 1, 2019; her term ends February 28, 2023.
 She resides in San Diego County.
 Ms. Kruer Jager is a partner of Monarch Group, a private real estate investment and development firm based in San Diego and focused on the entitlement, development, and acquisition of institutional quality apartment communities in the Western U.S. She joined Monarch in 2005.
 Ms. Kruer Jager works closely with Monarch's founding partners to set the firm's strategic direction and oversees day-to-day business activities for all of Monarch's wholly owned and joint venture investments.
 In this capacity, she leads the acquisition, predevelopment, disposition, and asset management functions and manages relationships with Monarch's capital partners.
 During her tenure at Monarch, Ms. Kruer Jager has acquired, developed, and sold over \$1 billion in real estate investments throughout the Western U.S. Prior to Monarch, she worked at UBS Investment Bank in Chicago in the Mergers & Acquisitions and Diversified Industrials Groups.
 Ms. Kruer Jager is passionate about her community, as well as leveling the playing field for young women in sports and business.
-She is currently involved in the following civic and industry organizations in addition to the commission: Ms. Kruer Jager is a member of the Urban Land Institute and its Bronze Multifamily Council.
-She is also a founding advisory board member of Run Women Run.
+She is currently involved in the following civic and industry organizations in addition to the commission.
+Ms. Kruer Jager is a member of the Urban Land Institute and its Bronze Multifamily Council.
+She is a member of Up for Growth and its California Steering Committee.
+She is also a member of the Burnham-Moores Center for Real Estate policy advisory board at the University of San Diego and is a founding advisory board member of Run Women Run.
 Ms. Kruer Jager graduated from the University of Michigan Stephen M. Ross School of Business with a Bachelor of Business Administration degree with High Distinction and received her MBA from The Wharton School of the University of Pennsylvania with a major in Finance.
 She was awarded a four-year full tuition athletic scholarship as a member of the University of Michigan Division I Varsity Women's Golf Team.
 Ms. Kruer Jager's academic and athletic honors include being named by the National Golf Coaches Association to the Division I All-American Scholar Golf Team and receiving Academic All-Big Ten Conference Honors.